 To perform the same action with the pywin32 package we can use :

-Clearly, we can relate the above-mentioned codes as given below
+Clearly, we can relate the above-mentioned codes as demonstrated below:

 Civil engineer interested in automation in core subjects such as civil, mechanical and electrical, using IT skills comprising cloud computing, devops, programming languages and databases along with the technical skills gained while working as a civil engineer since past 3 years.